jasmineelkins/library/README.md

 TO-DO LIST:

 - user's book collections also have slider buttons & info modals

-- don't show books on Home without images _KRIS THURSDAY_
-- deleting a book automatically re-renders the book list _JAS THURSDAY_
+- _DONE_ deleting a book automatically re-renders the book list
 - _DONE_ left/right buttons to scroll collections
 - _DONE_ clicking a book opens modal with more info
 - _DONE_ icon changes depending on shelf: plus(add to list), bookmark(want to), heart(read), book(currently)